 Exploitation pattern: Taken from the last year in the assessment model (which is constant for the last cluster period in the model (see, description of assessment model above)

 Intermediate year assumptions: None

 Stock recruitment model used: None.
-Instead the long-term geometric mean recruitment is assumed
+The geometric mean recruitment of the last 10 years is used.

 Procedures used for splitting projected catches: None